 For more information about participation, view the Participant Information Sheet.
 You will be asked to create an account through our secure online system before completing the Check In Survey.
 You will be asked to provide your name, a valid phone number, and a valid email address.
 New user registration, consent, and the Check In Survey take approximately 20 minutes.

 Participation in the study is not required in order to participate in the raffle.
-To enter the drawing without participating in the study, you must call (310) 825-2171 to enter the raffle.
-Your call must be received by June 3, 2018 to be entered in the final drawing.
+To enter the drawings without participating in the survey, you must call (310) 825-2171 to enter the raffle.
+Your call must be received by June 3, 2019 to be entered in the drawing.
 Winners will be randomly selected from all eligible entries received.
 Email notifications will be sent to all winners instructing them on where to collect their prize.
 Winners are required to present their student ID in order to claim their raffle prize.
-Odds of winning: ~1/5000 for grand prize raffles each quarter, & ~1/500 for weekly raffle prizes.
+Odds of winning: ~1/2500 for each summer session, ~1/5000 for grand prize raffles each quarter, & ~1/500 for weekly raffle prizes starting Fall 2018

 Please note that participation in the Check In Survey will be used for research purposes only and will be strictly confidential.
 By participating in the Check In Survey, members of our research team may contact you about additional research studies for which you may be eligible.
 If any of your responses are potentially concerning (e.g., you are suicidal and have a plan to harm yourself), your information will be forwarded to our clinical team for confidential review.
 A clinician will contact you to determine if you have safety concerns that require immediate help.
 The information collected by the clinician will be transmitted to the research team for clinical purposes only, to assure proper care has been provided, and will not be used as part of the research study.